Some Primary Care Physicians Ask Why They Still Can't Offer COVID Vaccine To Patients

 “If you’re vaccinated, you are protected.
 If you are not vaccinated, you are not protected,” Biden said.

-The president says some day care providers will now offer free child care while parents get their shot, and some pharmacies will stay open all night on Fridays in June.READ MORE: New Jersey Gov. Phil Murphy: Students May Not Have To Wear Masks When Returning To School In September
+The president says some day care providers will now offer free child care while parents get their shot, and some pharmacies will stay open all night on Fridays in June.READ MORE: First 10 Winners Of New York State COVID Vaccine College Scholarship Raffle Announced

 Dr. Alexander Salerno, of Salerno Medical Associates in New Jersey, says in addition to pharmacies and mega sites, why not also share the supply with trusted primary care physicians to help hesitant patients get over the hump?
 Especially in communities of color where access can be an issue.